spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

-An example of making an offset file for `num` files where the user has set up list called `file` containing the `num` filenames.
+Below is an  example of making an offset file for `num` files.
-The cooresponding Ra and Dec offsets, both containing num values, are stored in lists called, `ra_offset` and `dec_offset`
+The user has  set up the  `file` list containing the `num` filenames and the cooresponding Ra and Dec offsets lists, both containing num values.
+In this example these list are called  `ra_offset` and `dec_offset`

 .. code-block:: python